lexcia98/rge/README.md

 Combat is mostly handled by [AGO](https://www.nexusmods.com/skyrimspecialedition/mods/24296), [CGO](https://www.nexusmods.com/skyrimspecialedition/mods/33767) and [SkyRe](https://www.nexusmods.com/skyrimspecialedition/mods/17915).
 Enemy AI and new monsters are provided by [RLE](https://www.nexusmods.com/skyrimspecialedition/mods/23872) while both player and npc dodging come from The Ultimate Dodge Mod.

+This modlist does not require downgrading Skyrim from the latest version.

 # Installation

 ## Pre-Installation